marcuscfarias/MarcusCFarias/README.md

 ### Summary:

-  - 🧠 Always making sure to write clean and understandable codes as it is a representation of ideas.
+  - 🧠 Always making sure to write a clean and understandable codes as it is a representation of ideas.
 Furthermore, learning without sharing is a lonely journey.
   - 💻 Focused on studying and building modern .NET applications.
   - 🧑‍🎓 Currently studying computer engineering and aiming a exchange program at TUM (Technical University of Munich).
   - ⭐ I’m looking to collaborate on impactful projects